WELCOME Campers & Parents!

 All campers must have completed Rider Liability Packet.
 It must be completely filled out, signed and returned to us either before camp or brought with you on the first day IF you already ride at GES you don’t need to submit another form.
 However, there is also a copy of our barn rules, which EVERYONE must read over with their camper before attending camp and sign the form at the end.
 This packet SHOULD be filled out as part of your camp registration.

 Pick-up, Drop-off & Parking

 - There is absolutely no parking on the grass, anywhere!

-- Campers should be dropped off at the Club House (small building to the right of the house).
+- Campers should be dropped off in by the outdoor arena viewing area at the picnic tables. .
 Please make sure to check in your camper with the counselor or CIT.
-If you arrive early you must wait with your camper in the club house as staff will be there by 7:45.
+If you arrive early you must wait with your camper until check in (10 mins.) prior to the camp start time.

 - Please check in/out with a Counselor or C.I.T since we need to always account for all campers.

 - Long Pants (breeches, jodhpurs or jeans)

 - Flat soled Boots with a ½” to 1” Heel